 Patient presentation — In the "classic" presentation, the patient describes the onset of abdominal pain as the first symptom.
 The pain is periumbilical initially and then migrates to the right lower quadrant as the inflammatory process progresses [8-10].
 Anorexia, nausea and vomiting, if present, follow the onset of pain.
 Fever up to 101.0ºF (38.3ºC) and leukocytosis develop later.

 However, many patients have a nonclassical presentation, with symptoms such as heartburn, bowel irregularity, flatulence, malaise, or diarrhea.
 If the appendix is retrocecal, patients often complain of a dull ache in the right lower quadrant rather than localized tenderness.
 Rectal or vaginal examination in such patients is more likely to elicit pain than abdominal examination.
 A pelvic appendix can cause tenderness below McBurney's point (described below); these patients often complain of urinary frequency and dysuria or rectal symptoms, such as tenesmus and diarrhea.
 The spectrum of clinical and laboratory findings associated with acute appendicitis is described in detail separately .
-(See "Acute appendicitis in adults: Clinical manifestations and diagnosis".)
+(See "Acute appendicitis in adults: Clinical manifestations and differential diagnosis".)